hsnaydd/moveTo/README.md

 ## Options

-The default options are as follows:
+The following options are available:

 ```js
 new MoveTo({